miha-isak/MTMM-THz-python/readme.md

 ## Optional Settings

 For higher accuracy (with increased runtime) or faster execution (with potentially lower accuracy), you can adjust the following parameters:

-PopSize – Population size.
+- PopSize - Population size.
 Increasing this improves accuracy but also increases runtime.

-Maxit – Maximum number of generations.
+- Maxit - Maximum number of generations.
 More iterations yield better results but take longer to compute.

+- Tolerance and abs_Tolerance - The algorithm stops if the variation in population energies (standard deviation) is small enough, specifically when it’s less than or equal to $abs\_tolerance + tolerance * |mean\ energy|$

 You can also add your own data to the Data folder if needed.
 To do this:
 1. Create a JSON file similar to the existing ones.
 You can add or remove layers by editing the thickness and refractive index values as needed.